thomasdobbelv/slpl/README.md

 - tuples
 - lists
 - closures
-- modules
+- support for creating modular programs

-After completing the project, I hope to have a better understanding of the following stuffs:
+After completing the project, I hope to have a better understanding of the following concepts and techniques:

 - lexers
 - parsers